-We know, we know.
-Choosing a new floor is kinda the worst.
-There are about a million types of flooring (and it’s hard to tell the difference between, like, 90% of them).
-It’s expensive.
-It’s time-consuming.
-It’s confusing.
-We get it.
+Yes, we know.
+Choosing a new floor can be daunting.
+There are many types of flooring and it’s hard to tell the difference between, like, 90% of them.
+But we’re here to help.

-Below, we’ll break down everything you need to know about all the most popular types of flooring: solid hardwood, engineered hardwood, wood laminate, vinyl plank, LVT, vinyl sheet, ceramic tile, stone tile, carpet tiles—even niche products like bamboo flooring, cork flooring, and wood-look tile.
+Below, we’ll break down everything you need to know about all the most popular types of flooring: solid hardwood, engineered hardwood, laminate, vinyl plank, LVT, vinyl sheet, ceramic tile, stone tile, carpet tiles—even niche products like bamboo flooring, cork flooring, and wood-look tile.

 Solid (Natural) Hardwood Flooring